-Sometimes, however, you will use these apostrophes to help readers understand the differences between words that are plural, possessive, both, or just end in "s."
+Sometimes you will also use apostrophes to help readers understand the differences between words that are plural, possessive, both, or just end in "s."

-For instance, there is a big difference between these two sentences:

-The cat's whiskers are dirty.

-The cats' whiskers are dirty.
+→ EXAMPLE There is a big difference between these two sentences: The cat's whiskers are dirty and The cats' whiskers are dirty.

-In the former, there is one cat and one set of whiskers to think about.
-In the latter, there are multiple cats and multiple sets.
+In the first sentence, there is one cat and one set of whiskers to think about.
+In the second sentence, there are multiple cats and multiple sets of whiskers.
 You can see then that there are many times when a word will be plural and have an "s" at the end, but won't be possessive.